Long-range acoustic device: Clarity

 A principal weakness of common speaker systems and bullhorns is their clarity.
 Their horns and cones create sound that is distorted or out of phase.
 This results in the common "Charlie Brown" effect, where the message is muffled and misunderstood, analogous to the muted brass squawks representing the unintelligible voices of adults in animated Peanuts specials.
 AHDs create sound that is in phase.
 Because of this, sound emitted from acoustic hailing devices is intelligible at distance.
 Clarity is difficult to measure, since it is a subjective reference.
 However, different scales have been created to compare devices.
 A common measurement is the speech transmission index (STI).
 STI ratings range from 0–1.0, with 1.0 being perfect clarity.

 Focus

 AHDs are lastly characterized by directionality.
 To ensure messages are broadcast to the target, AHDs shape sound into a 30–60° audio beam.
 This shaping is accomplished through the design of the transducers as well as various reflective horns.

 The focus of an AHD is typically measured at the frequency of peak directionality.
 This is typically in the 1–2 kHz range.
 Not all frequencies of sound are able to be directed equally.
 Lower frequencies in the bass range are difficult to form.
 As such, their directionality may be a 40 degree radius or more depending on the design of the AHD.

 Specifications and functionality

-LRAD devices are made by Genasys.
+LRADs are made by Genasys.
 As of 2022, the company claims its LRAD products meet the following specifications: